tokenika/eosfactory/docs/sphinx/source/cases/05_master_account/case.md

 testnet.clear_cache()
 ```

-Then, we precede to create a global variable named `master` referencing the remote testnet account:
+Then, we proceed to create a global variable named `master` referencing the remote testnet account:

 ```
 create_wallet()